 Much has been said about Progressive Web Apps (PWAs).
 The tool can be considered as a hybrid evolution between web pages and mobile applications.
 It is precisely by uniting the best of both worlds that many people are considering PWA as the future of web development.
-But, after all, what is so incredible about this technology and why tech giants like Google and Microsoft are using it?
+But, after all, what is so incredible about this technology and why tech news giants like Google and Microsoft are using it?

 The term PWA is used to name a new methodology for web development, but there is not necessarily a single, precise definition.
 Its main functionality nowadays is to create web applications that deliver an application-like experience to users, but without having to download the app and register.
 That is a much smaller entry barrier.
 Like an app, PWAs appear with an icon on the main page of the phone and can send notifications.